privet56/qBunnifier/README.md

-Rabbifier - a Qt5 Desktop App
+# Bunnifier - a Qt5 Desktop App

-# with OpenCV for face recognition and OCR for text recognition
+## with OpenCV for face recognition and OCR for text recognition

 App GUI: